liip/LiipImagineBundle/README.md

 ### Runtime Options

-Sometime, you may may need to modify your filter at runtime.
-You can do so by passing the template helper an options array.
+If you need to set filter options at runtime, you can pass options to the filter:

 ```twig
 {% set runtimeConfig = {"thumbnail": {"size": [50, 50] }} %}